SoorajChandran/Zoompanzoom---Light-weight-zooming-and-panning/README.md

 		animationSpeed: "slow"
 	});
 	</code>

-2.zoomfactor - The factor by which the zoom out or zoom in will happen default value - 0.1
+2.zoomfactor - The factor by which the zoom out or zoom in will happen  <br>

+default value - 0.1 <br>
-3.maxZoom - maximum zoom
+3.maxZoom - maximum zoom <br>
-default value - 3
+default value - 3<br>
-4.minZoom - Minimum zoom
+4.minZoom - Minimum zoom<br>
-default value - 0.5
+default value - 0.5<br>
 5.disablePan - false to disable panning.
-Default value is true.
+Default value is true.<br>